bgoodwine/HDF5/docs/README.md

 ![](./chunking_sizes.png)

-Chunking methods `whole` and `by frame` are larger chunks, and have higher compression ratios than `by frame+color`.
-However, `by frame+color` has significantly faster access times, as seen in the figures below; read and write times for HDF5 video files with different chunking methods, all compressed with `gzip`.
+The graph above shows that the chunking methods `whole` and `by frame`, which are larger chunks, have higher compression ratios than the smaller chunk `by frame+color`.
+However, `by frame+color` has significantly faster access times, as seen in the figures below, which show the read and write times for `HDF5` video files with different chunking methods, all compressed with `gzip`.

 ![](./read_times.png)
 ![](./write_times.png)